DeepDoge/discord-steam-proton-rpc/README.md

 # What is this?
 This thing let's Discord see your Steam games that are running with Proton.
 **Also works with Flatpak Steam**
+## What's funny
+While making this I realized something.
+Discord normally supports Proton games for Non-Flatpak Steam but its buggy and doesn't work until you go to settings and view `Activity Settings`.
+Then it triggers something and it magically shows the game.

 # Build And Usage
 ## Build